troubling/hansible/doc/deployment.md

 The documentation below assumes:

-  1. Ansible is installed on an admin machine or vm that has access to all nodes in the cluster.
+  1. A recent version of Ansible is installed on an admin machine or vm that has access to all nodes in the cluster.
+This can be easily accomplished by running the `bootstrap.sh` script.
   2. The user that you will be runing the ansible script as has SUDO access to all nodes in the cluster.

 Example Configuration